How to Develop Effective Work Team Leaders

 When we focus only on the key concepts that we need to learn, we can minimize the use of lecture in favor of skill practice.
-My process excellence certificate process requires work team leaders to provide evidence of success.
+My 2022 Great Systems Personal Kaizen Operational Excellence Certificate Process requires work team leaders to provide evidence of success.
 How do they personally use process improvement tools to make changes that last?
 How do they successfully work with their team to put improvements in place?
 Can your work team leaders prove that they consistently make changes that matter?

-How Does a Person Earn a Process Excellence Leader Certificate?
+How Does a Person Earn a Great Systems Personal Kaizen Operational Excellence Certificate?

 In a practice-based learning space, work team leaders practice tool use in a team environment that is similar to the one they have at work.
 Both their peers and the instructor give them consistent feedback on their performance.
 They complete a workbook to summarize their key learnings.
 This workbook also provides additional practice exercises that they can use back at work.

 In my workshops, work team leaders create an action plan for further improvement.
 They also create a new design for their job.
 The goal is to find time for high performance work practices.
 Finally, they receive three months of free online coaching from the instructor as they put their action plans to work.
 A certificate test supplements the completion of the learning plan itself.

 What do you base your opinion of high performance supervision on?